19 Vegan Superfoods to Boost Your Health and Well-Being

 Image from Unsplash for the vegan superfoods article

 Humans have used ginger for its medicinal properties for thousands of years.
-It can help manage nausea and reduce pain.
+It can help manage nausea and reduce pain from stomach illnesses.
 You can buy it fresh, as an oil or a juice, or in dried or powder form to mix into soups, stir-fries, and teas.

 PETA-owned image for the vegan superfoods article